-\item[Disentangled representations] means that single or groups of dimensions in the intermediate output of the explanandum directly represent symbolic (also called semantic) concepts. \begin{examples} One can by design force one layer of a DNN to exhibit a disentangled representation. \examplemethod{Capsule Nets~\cite{sabour_dynamic_2017}} One example are capsule networks \cite{sabour_dynamic_2017}, that structure the network not by neurons but into groups of neurons, the capsules, that characterize each one entity, \forexample an object or object part.
-The length of a capsule vector is interpreted as the probability that the corresponding object is present, while the rotation encodes properties of the object (\forexample rotation or color).
+\item[Disentangled representations] Representations in the intermediate output of the explanandum are called disentangled if single or groups of dimensions therein directly represent symbolic (also called semantic) concepts. \begin{examples} One can, by design, force one layer of a DNN to exhibit a disentangled representation. \examplemethod{Capsule Nets~\cite{sabour_dynamic_2017}} One example is the capsule network by \longcite{sabour_dynamic_2017}, where groups of neurons, the capsules, characterize each an individual entity, \forexample, an object or object part.
+The length of a capsule vector is interpreted as the probability that the corresponding object is present, while the rotation encodes the properties of the object (\forexample, rotation or color).
 Later capsules get as input the weighted sum of transformed previous capsule outputs, with the transformations learned and the weights obtained in an iterative routing process.
-A simpler disentanglement than alignment of semantic concepts with groups of neurons is alignment of single dimensions. \examplemethod{ReNN~\cite{wang_renn_2018}} This is done \forexample in the ReNN~\cite{wang_renn_2018} architecture.
-They explicitly modularize their DNN to ensure semantically meaningful intermediate outputs. \examplemethod{Semantic Bottlenecks~\cite{losch_interpretability_2019}} Other methods rather follow a post-hoc approach that fine-tunes a trained DNN towards more disentangled representations, like it is suggested for Semantic Bottleneck Networks~\cite{losch_interpretability_2019}.
+A simpler disentanglement than an alignment of semantic concepts with groups of neurons is the alignment of single dimensions. \examplemethod{ReNN~\cite{wang_renn_2018}} This is done, \forexample, in the ReNN architecture developed by \longcite{wang_renn_2018}.
+They explicitly modularize their DNN to ensure semantically meaningful intermediate outputs. \examplemethod{Semantic Bottlenecks~\cite{losch_interpretability_2019}} Other methods rather follow a post-hoc approach that fine-tunes a trained DNN towards more disentangled representations, as suggested for Semantic Bottleneck Networks~\cite{losch_interpretability_2019}.
 These consist of the pretrained backbone of a DNN, proceeded by a layer in which each dimension corresponds to a semantic concept, called semantic bottleneck, and finalized by a newly trained front DNN part.
-During fine-tuning, first the connections from the backend to the semantic bottleneck are trained, then the parameters of the front DNN. \examplemethod{Concept Whitening~\cite{chen_concept_2020}} Another interesting fine-tuning approach is that of concept whitening \cite{chen_concept_2020}, which supplements batch-normalization layers with a linear transformation that learns to align semantic concepts with unit vectors of an activation space. \end{examples}
+During fine-tuning, first, the connections from the backend to the semantic bottleneck are trained, then the parameters of the front DNN. \examplemethod{Concept Whitening~\cite{chen_concept_2020}} Another interesting fine-tuning approach is that of concept whitening by \longcite{chen_concept_2020}, which supplements batch-normalization layers with a linear transformation that learns to align semantic concepts with unit vectors of an activation space. \end{examples}